minio/docs/source/integrations/setup-nginx-proxy-with-minio.rst

             }
          }

+      The S3 API signature calculation algorithm does *not* support proxy schemes where you host either the MinIO Server API or Console GUI on a subpath, such as ``example.net/s3/`` or ``example.net/console/``.

    .. tab-item:: Subdomain

-      Create or configure a unique subdomain for both the MinIO Server S3 API and MinIO Console Web GUI.
+      Create or configure separate, unique subdomains for the MinIO Server S3 API and for the MinIO Console Web GUI.

       For example, given the root domain of ``example.net``: